![]() |

 NetWellness experts receive many questions about breast cancer.
 Breast cancer, like all other cancers, forms when the process of cell division goes awry.
-Normally, cells are constantly dividing and dying ensuring that there is a basic balance between cell death and cell division.
+Normally, cells are constantly dividing and dying ensuring that there is a balance between cell death and cell growth.
 Tumor cells do not have the same checks and balances that affect the normal cell cycle.

-Non cancerous tumors (benign) are generally not life threatening.
-This is because they don't usually invade surrounding tissue and spread, are easily removed, and don't tend to grow back after removal.
+Non-cancerous tumors (benign) are generally not life threatening.
+This is because they don’t usually invade surrounding tissue and spread, are easily removed, and don’t tend to grow back after removal.
 Cancerous tumors (malignant) can be life threatening.
 This is because they can invade surrounding tissue, have the potential of spreading throughout the body, and though they can be removed they have a risk of to growing back.

 After extensive research some factors have been found that may put you at higher risk to develop breast cancer.
 Some of these risk factors include: